 The page limits previously employed in Rules 5, 21, 27, 35, and 40 have been largely overtaken by changes in technology.
 For papers produced using a computer, those page limits are now replaced by word limits.
 The word limits were derived from the current page limits using the assumption that one page is equivalent to 260 words.
 Papers produced using a computer must include the certificate of compliance required by Rule 32(g); Form 6 in the Appendix of Forms suffices to meet that requirement.
 Page limits are retained for papers prepared without the aid of a computer (i.e., handwritten or typewritten papers).
-For both the word limit and the page limit, the calculation excludes the accompanying documents required by Rule 27(a)(2)(B) and any items listed in Rule 32(f).
+For both the word limit and the page limit, the calculation excludes the accompanying documents required by Rule 32(f).

-1 Rule 28.
+1 Rul e 28.
 Briefs

-- 2 (a) Appellant's Brief.
+2 (a) Appellant's Brief.
 The appellant's brief must

-- 3 contain, under appropriate headings and in the order
+3 contain, under appropriate headings and in the order

-- 4 indicated:
+4 indicated:

-- 5
+5

-- 6 (10) the certificate of compliance, if required by
+6 (10) the certificate of compliance, if required by

-- 7 Rule $\frac{32(a)(7)}{32(g)(1)}$.
+7 Rule $\frac{32(a)(7)32(g)(1)}{32(g)(1)}$ .

-- 8
+8